undermad/diet-generator-api/README.md

 ![Bean Registration Diagram screenshot](/screenshots/beanregistration_diagram.png)

 This approach give us lots of flexibility.
 We can change our database or the whole framework.
 We can rewrite whole infrastructure layer without changing even 1 line in application or domain layers.
 Well, in fact our core still depends on infrastructure and presentation layers, those need to be there, but the borders are clearly created.

 Packages according to the clean architecture are presented below:

 ![Packages screenshot](/screenshots/package_structure_ss.png)

 ### 3.1 C4 Model

-The C4 model is a simple way to visualize the software system.
-Simon Brown made this model to help people who make software to explain and show how their systems are built.
-This can be useful when planning a system or explaining one that already exists.
+"The C4 model was created as a way to help software development teams describe and communicate software architecture, both during up-front design sessions and when retrospectively documenting an existing codebase.
+It's a way to create maps of your code, at various levels of detail, in the same way you would use something like Google Maps to zoom in and out of an area you are interested in."

+You can read more about C4 Model at this [LINK](https://c4model.com/)

 The C4 model has 4 parts: